Violette Morris: Lifestyle

 Morris's lifestyle in the 1920s was quite different from the traditional role of women.
 In addition to her wide-ranging athletic activities, Morris was outside traditional behaviours of the time in several other ways.
 She was homosexual, dressed in men's attire, was a heavy smoker and swore often.

-In 1928, the Fédération Féminine Sportive de France (FFSF) (French Women's Sports Federation) refused to renew her licence amid complaints about her lifestyle; she was barred from participating in the 1928 Summer Olympics.
-The agency cited her lack of morals, in particular, Morris's penchant for wearing men's clothing.
+In 1928, the Fédération Féminine Sportive de France (FFSF) (French Women's Sports Federation) refused to renew her licence amid complaints about her lifestyle and she was barred from participating in the 1928 Summer Olympics.
+The agency cited her lack of morals, in particular, her penchant for wearing men's clothing.
 She had also punched a football referee and had been accused of giving amphetamines to other players.

-After 1928, her auto racing license was revoked on similar moral grounds and Morris started a car-parts store in Paris,.
+After 1928, her auto racing license was revoked on similar moral grounds and Morris started a car-parts store in Paris.
 Along with her employees, she built racing cars.
 The business went bankrupt.

 In 1930, Morris unsuccessfully sued the FFSF, claiming damages, as she could no longer earn wages competing as an athlete.
 During the trial, an obscure ordinance from 1800 forbidding women to wear trousers was used against her.
 Historian Marie-Jo Bonnet claimed that although Morris's homosexuality was not directly targeted in the trial, it was made an issue throughout.
 One of the lawyers representing the FFSF was Yvonne Netter, a noted campaigner for French women's rights.

 A quote attributed to Morris after the trial was censored:

 During her athletic career in the 1920s, Morris became friends and associates with many of France's artists and intellectuals.
 She had longstanding friendships with American-born entertainer Josephine Baker, actor Jean Marais, and poet, author, and filmmaker Jean Cocteau.
-In 1939, Morris and her partner actress Yvonne de Bray invited Cocteau to stay with them at their houseboat docked at Pont de Neuilly.
+In 1939, Morris and her partner, actress Yvonne de Bray, invited Cocteau to stay with them at their houseboat docked at Pont de Neuilly.
 There he wrote the three-act play Les Monstres sacrés.